 Chatting to Alan we discovered that Alan has spent most of his life in Sale and has a keen interest in local history.
-Alan was the town engineer in Sale for many years until the mid-1990’s.
+Alan was the town engineer in Sale Victoria for many years until the mid-1990’s.
 I really liked chatting to Alan, it is like one of those experiences where your grandfather tells you stories of days gone by.
 Alan told us about the boat, its history and the Port of Sale.
-The Port of Sale was man made to allow access from the region to Melbourne by water.
+The Port of Sale was man made Gippsland Port to allow access from the region to Melbourne by water.
 Rivers were diverted, the soil was moved, swamp land was reclaimed and bridges were built.
 At this stage in the 1880’s, there was no train access between Gippsland and Melbourne.
 The Port of Sale helped open up Gippsland to the rest of Victoria.

 The Rubeena cruises down the Thomson River at 5 knots an hour, a nice steady pace that allows you to take in your surroundings.
-The banks of the Thomson are filled with river gums, natives and sacred Aboriginal trees.
+The banks of the Thomson River are filled with river gums, natives and sacred Aboriginal trees.
 Alan happily points out local wildlife such as Whistling Kites, Pelicans, Sea Eagles and Kingfishers just to name of few.

 Koala’s everywhere on the Port of Sale Heritage Cruise

 For me, the real highlight was the Koala’s, Yes, Koala’s sitting high in their gum trees on the banks eating leaves and sleeping.
 No matter how many times you see this iconic Australian animal it is always an amazing experience.
 In its natural habitat, the small grey bears are hard to spot in the big leafy gum trees.
-Alan told me he tries to come down the river every day even if he has no passengers just to keep track of where the bears are so he can point them out to passengers.
+Alan told me he tries to come down to the river every day even if he has no passengers just to keep track of where the koalas are so he can point them out to passengers.